smashdevcode/using-typescript-decorators-with-angular/presentation.md

 }
 ```

-A decorator is just a function that gives you access to the target that needs to be decorated
+A decorator is just a function that gives you access to the target that needs to be decorated.

 ## Decorator Types